wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 The following instructions describe how to deploy an {{site.data.keyword.blockchainfull}} Platform peer on {{site.data.keyword.cloud_notm}} Private (ICP) which will connect to Starter Plan or Enterprise Plan network on {{site.data.keyword.cloud_notm}} or your local ICP.
 {:shortdesc}

-Before you a deploy a peer, review the [Considerations and limitations](../ibp-for-icp-about.html#ibp-icp-considerations).
+Before you deploy a peer, review the [Considerations and limitations](../ibp-for-icp-about.html#ibp-icp-considerations).

 Your Starter Plan or Enterprise Plan network must be running Hyperledger Fabric v1.1 or v1.2.1.
 You can find your Hyperledger Fabric version by opening the [Network Preferences window](../v10_dashboard.html#network-preferences) in your Network Monitor.